Russia Compliance: Key Regulatory Terms

 The Russian regulation comprises a challenging array of regional and governmental organizations, systems, and designations.
 For companies doing business in Russia, it's essential that they know the terminology of one the world's most comprehensive—and complex—set of track and trace requirements.

-7HCN/Seven Nosologies — The name given to a class of seven relatively rare medical conditions with costly treatments: haemophilia, cystic fibrosis, pituitary dwarfism, Gaucher disease, myeloid leukemia, multiple sclerosis and immunosuppressive therapy for organ transplant patients.
+12HCN/Twelve Nosologies — The name given to a class of twelve relatively rare medical conditions with costly treatments: haemophilia, cystic fibrosis, pituitary dwarfism, Gaucher disease, myeloid leukemia, multiple sclerosis, immunosuppressive therapy for organ transplant patients, Hemolytic-uremic syndrome, juvenile arthritis with systemic onset, and Mucopolysaccharidosis I, II and VI types.

 EAC — Eurasian Conformity mark.
 A certification scheme to indicate that a product conforms to Eurasian Customs Union requirements.
 The mark must be applied to each production unit or the packaging of any goods entering or leaving the Eurasian Economic Union.